tfeldmann/organize/docs/page/config.rst

 Other optional per rule settings:

 - ``enabled`` can be used to temporarily disable single rules.
 Default = true
 - ``subfolders`` specifies whether subfolders should be included in the search.
-Default = false
+Default = false.
+Only applies if you don't use globstrings in the folders.
 - ``system_files`` specifies whether to include system files (desktop.ini, thumbs.db, .DS_Store) in the search.
 Default = false